oubaydos/DevOpsify/README.md

 analyses your code, and helps you either to start a devops project, or to turn an existing project into a devops project using open source software (Git, Docker, Jenkins..)

+## javadocs
+javadocs are to be found here : [DevOpsify Javadocs](https://oubaydos.github.io/DevOpsify)